 If a product type sells, increase your margins for it.

 This is a powerful way to optimize your sales.
-In my opinion, there is absolutely no reason not to change your pricing often.
+In my opinion, there is no reason not to change your pricing often.

-If I see that a certain type of my design on a product is selling, I increase the markup by a percent.
+If I see that a certain type of design on a product is selling, I increase the markup by a percent.

 And if I find that my sales are decreasing a lot, I decrease the markup.
 I’m doing this quite often until I find a sweet spot.